scnslabutsa/myhthelperEduContent/_episodes/X.md

 ---

 **X-ray**
-Radiation that, at low levels, can be used to make images of the inside of the body.
-For example, a mammogram is an X-ray image of the breast.
-At high levels of radiation, X-rays can be used in cancer treatment.
+A type of radiation used in the diagnosis and treatment of cancer and other diseases.
+In low doses, x-rays are used to diagnose diseases by making pictures of the inside of the body.
+In high doses, x-rays are used to treat cancer.

 <a href="https://scnslabutsa.github.io/myhthelperEduContent/Glossary/index.html">Back to Glossary</a>